The Founder’s Journey:

 Most people build a business because they see an opportunity.
 I built one because I hit a wall, and the only way forward was through.

-I’ve believed in service for most of my life—not just as a job, but as a calling.
-The firm conviction that giving everything to a cause larger than yourself is the highest purpose a person can aspire to fulfill.
+I’ve believed in service for most of my life.
+Not just as a job, but as a calling; the firm conviction that giving everything to a cause larger than yourself is the highest purpose a person can aspire to achieve.

-But I didn’t just want to serve, I wanted to lead from the front.
-I wanted to challenge myself, to take on roles that required skill, adaptability, and discipline.
+But I didn’t want to take the average path; I wanted to lead from the front.
+I wanted to challenge myself, take on roles that required skill, adaptability, and discipline.
+I wanted the hard jobs.

-I became a Navy Seabee, a Construction Mechanic trained in both technical expertise within the construction trades and US Marine Corps combat readiness; a community with a well-established reputation for performing miracles.
+So I became a Navy Seabee, specifically a Construction Mechanic trained in both technical expertise within the construction trades and US Marine Corps combat readiness.
+The US Navy Construction Battalions are a community with a rich heritage and a well-established reputation for performing miracles.
+Just my style.

 Lessons I Didn't Expect to Learn

-That was the first crack in my naivety: bureaucracy doesn’t always reward merit.
-Over the years that followed, that pattern repeated time and time again.
+That was the first crack in my naivety; bureaucracy doesn’t always reward merit.
+Over the years that followed, that pattern would repeat time and time.
+But in the meantime, I made the most of my circumstances and thoroughly enjoyed Italy.

 It wasn’t long before the illusion shattered completely.
-An obscure contract nullified my early promotion—then, just 15 months into a 3-year tour, my orders were cut short to force me into the Reserves for the exact same reason.
+An obscure contract nullified my early promotion… then, just 15 months into a 3-year tour, my orders were cut short to force me into the Reserves for the same reason.

-I fought it with everything I had.
+I fought that decision with everything available to me.
 With the help of some serendipitous timing, even the Master Chief Petty Officer of the Navy—the highest enlisted Sailor in the force—personally endorsed my request to remain active.

-It didn’t matter.
-I was sent home anyway.
+It didn’t matter; I was sent home anyway.
 Not for misconduct.
 Not for failure.
+Just policy.

-And in that moment, I realized something that would haunt the next twenty years of my life:
+And in that moment, I learned something that would haunt the next twenty years of my life:

 You can do everything right.
 You can earn it.
 Bleed for it.
 Live for it.